samlip-blip/samlip-blip.github.io/_posts/2019-12-22-ufo-Samir-Lipovaca.md

 The bar plot below of the 100 most frequent stem words shades a light on most often root words used to describe the UFO phenomenon.
-It seems all action is in the first half of the plot with ‘light’ as a very distinguished lead stem word.
+It seems all action is in the first half of the plot with ‘light’ as a very distinguished leading stem word.

 ![](../images/P11.JPG)